How to Remediate Mold in 5 Easy Steps

 Remediation involves cleaning up existing mold while avoiding exposure to oneself as well as homeowners.
 We also prevent new growth by finding and addressing the cause of the moisture.
 Based on calculations of the contamination area, we determine the area we will be working in.

 Some examples of steps we take to take care of the mold are:

 - Repair the water problem.
 This will help prevent new mold spores from growing.

 - Isolate the contaminated area.
 Close all doors and windows between the contaminated area and other rooms of the home

-- Remove all wet and mold-damaged porous materials.
+- Remove all water and mold-damaged porous materials.

-- All non-porous materials and wood surfaces that are moldy are cleaned.
+- All non-porous materials and wood surfaces that are molded or wet are cleaned.

 - Perform visibility test – all areas should be visibly free of contamination and debris — no dust and dirt means no mold.